-nELISA: A high-throughput, high-plex platform enables quantitative profiling of the secretome
+nELISA: A high-throughput, high-plex platform enables quantitative profiling of the inflammatory secretome

 Abstract

 We present the nELISA, a high-throughput, high-fidelity, and high-plex protein profiling platform.
 DNA oligonucleotides are used to pre-assemble antibody pairs on spectrally encoded microparticles and perform displacement-mediated detection.
-Spatial separation between non-cognate antibodies prevents the rise of reagent-driven cross-reactivity, while read-out is performed cost-efficiently and at high-throughput using flow cytometry.
-We assembled an inflammatory panel of 191 targets that were multiplexed without cross-reactivity or impact on performance vs 1-plex signals, with sensitivities as low as 0.1pg/mL and measurements spanning 7 orders of magnitude.
-We then performed a large-scale secretome perturbation screen of peripheral blood mononuclear cells (PBMCs), with cytokines as both perturbagens and read-outs, measuring 7,392 samples and generating ∼1.5M protein datapoints in under a week, a significant advance in throughput compared to other highly multiplexed immunoassays.
+Spatial separation between non-cognate antibodies prevents the rise of reagent-driven cross-reactivity, while read-out is performed cost-efficiently and at high-throughput using flow cytometry. nELISA can measure both protein concentration and their post-translational modifications.
+We assembled an inflammatory panel of 191 targets that were multiplexed without cross-reactivity nor impact on performance vs 1-plex signals, with sensitivities as low as 0.1 pg/mL and measurements spanning 7 orders of magnitude.
+We then performed a large-scale inflammatory-secretome perturbation screen of peripheral blood mononuclear cells (PBMCs), with cytokines as both perturbagens and read-outs, measuring 7,392 samples and generating ∼1.4M protein data points in under a week; a significant advance in throughput compared to other highly multiplexed immunoassays.
 We uncovered 447 significant cytokine responses, including multiple putatively novel ones, that were conserved across donors and stimulation conditions.
-We also validated the nELISA’s use in phenotypic screening, and propose its application to drug discovery.
+We validate nELISA for phenotypic screening, where its capacity to faithfully report hundreds of proteins make it a powerful tool across multiple stages of drug discovery.

 Related articles